CloudCannon/urban-hugo-bookshop-template/README.md

 ### Posts

-* Add, update or remove a post in the *Posts* collection.
+* Add, update or remove a post in the *blog* collection.
 * The **Staff Author** field links to members in the **Staff Members** collection.
-* Change the defaults when new posts are created in `_posts/_defaults.md`.
+* Change the defaults when new posts are created in `schemas/blogs/defaults.md`.

 ## Collections
-* When adding or removing collections, update the Explore View options within the `_config.yml` file.
+* When adding or removing collections, update the Explore View options within the `config.yaml` file.
 For more information see CloudCannon's documentation on [Explore Groups](https://cloudcannon.com/documentation/edit/interfaces/explore/#keyword:_explore).

 ### Contact Forms